NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_Stream_integration/ReadMe.md

 ## Getting started:
 * Acquire an OrgUsr in RegisterPlattformen
 * Fill out the OrgUsr Username and Password in the `appsettings.json`
 * Fill out SubscriptionIdentifier, this need to be unique for the user.
-If the user is used for multiple subscriptions then these need to have there own unique SubscriptionIdentifier
+If the user is used for multiple subscriptions then these need to have their own unique SubscriptionIdentifier
 * Make sure BusHostname is correct og that the BusPort is `5551` and BusSslEnabled is `true`
 * Run the application `dotnet run`